corbosman/aoc2021/src/18-snailfish/explanation.md

 The rules are now very simple.
 A number to the left is the previous number in the array.
 A number to the right is the next number in the array.

-To handle the magnitude, just go through the array, and recursively splice to values that belong together and drop them down 1 depth.
+To handle the magnitude, just go through the array, and recursively splice two values that belong together and drop them down 1 depth.

 Example ```[4,5],[3,5]``` in above example (a 4 and 3 at depth 5), can be reduced to 4\*3 + 3\*2 = 18 dropped down to depth 4 [18,4].
 And look and behold, we have a [4,4] to the right of it, so we can then implode those 2, until we have 1 value left.